PREGNANCY, BABIES & PETS

 CONCLUSION

 The Animal Welfare League Qld is committed to securing a brighter future for companion animals in this country.
-Whilst the exact numbers of dogs and cats surrendered to refuges due to pregnancy or a new baby in the home are not known, it is anecdotally identified as a common reason for families to surrender their pets.
-Not only is the family companion animal at risk of being given up to a refuge, there is the potential for the animal in the family of a newborn to cause needless stress, through misbehaviour or demands for attention, and to have its exercise and enrichment needs neglected.
+Whilst the exact numbers of dogs and cats surrendered to pounds and shelters each year due to pregnancy or a new baby in the home are not known, it is anecdotally identified as a common reason for families to surrender their pets.
+Not only is the family companion animal at risk of being given up to a shelter, there is the potential for the animal in the family of a newborn to cause needless stress, through misbehaviour or demands for attention, and to have their exercise and enrichment needs neglected.

 It is our sincere hope that this guide helps families to better prepare their companion animals for the arrival of their new baby and to more confidently manage them once the baby has arrived.
 Whether it be a dog, a cat or both that you are lucky enough to share your life with, it is important to remember that as it is with becoming a parent, when we take on a companion animal, the commitment to their well being should be for life.